 Originally from the Netherlands, Judith Lemmens' roots can be found in Dutch Design.
 After a career in interior design and later illustration, she has been working in ceramics since 2015 from her Mill Valley studio.
 Jeffrey was a 2016 judge for the annual Mill Valley Arts Festival where Judith Lemmens was exhibiting her handmade ceramics.
 All three judges on the panel unanimously honored Judith a Best in Show.
 It was only natural we would then visit her studio—and get to know more about the Julems collection, her strong sense of object and her decorative approach.

-Kelly Shimoda of Shimoda Ceramics makes hand built ceramics, including jewelry, tableware, and sculptural pieces.
+Kelly Shimoda of Shimoda Ceramics makes hand built ceramics, including jewelry, tableware, and sculptural pieces from her Berkeley studio.
 Her work has a visceral quality, inspired by observations of landscape, the natural world, textiles, and metallic elements.
 Her blocks and figures capture a strong element of play.
 Her wallhangings beg to be transformed regularly.
 Her jewelry is a study in texture, both tactile and visual.

 Whitney Sharpe is an Oakland-based artist with a handcrafted ceramic studio where she makes all of her stunning wall hangings, jewelry and home decor under The Latch Key brand, jewelry, smaller wall hangings and home decor.
 Whitney first started working with clay as a child.
 She received formal training in the fine arts at Savannah College of Art and Design with a focus in ceramics, textiles, sculpture, and painting.
 From this multi-medium education, Whitney was able to explore traditional and craft based mediums while converging intention, concept and quality.